jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 You are not powerless.
 You are the unit of selection.
 Your daily choices make the future of life.
 You can use the rules of physics, chemistry, geology and evolution to make life prosper.

 Apply this to Maria.
 Every disc she sold put a screen, a sound system, and a habit into another home.
 DVDs were a foot-hold.
 The first form to establish home video content in a new environment.
-Once a niche is proven, it radiates into more species: streaming shows, long videos about Roman history, short videos about local restaurants.
-Or more practically the telemedicine, engineering seminars that ultra high-definition screens now allowed.
+Once a niche is proven, it radiates into more species: streaming podcast shows, long videos about Roman history, short videos about local restaurants.
+Or more practically the telemedicine, engineering seminars and other important communications ultra high-definition screens enabled.
 Each is a different species to its users, but has the same family group of technologies enabling it.

 Maria didn't need to guess which one would win.
 She needed to know that something would, because that is what a successful first species always leads to.
 A farmer sees this.
 A biologist does too.
+We often don't inside our bunkers.
 Nothing stopped her from moving on from DVDs to content creation or influencer marketing or just investing into a piece of the family she was establishing.
 She just didn't know that spreading technology is no different from spreading seeds.

 Biology adapts by producing millions of variants and letting most of them die.
-We don't have to.
+We don't have to be polar bears on ice floes.
 We can change tools inside a single lifetime.
 Which means we can do in a decade what selection needs thousands of years and countless deaths to accomplish.
 There is always room for everyone who finds a way to contribute to life's fight against entropy.

 How did we spread around the world, and how did we develop tools?
 We planted and spread tool-species inside ecosystems of course.
 And that required, and still requires, four modes of understanding: nature, mythologies, stories, and science.
 Let's look at these stories so we can realize why techvolution is the scientific understanding of the human condition.